 Metatarsus primus varus is most often observed in populations where shoes are regularly worn.

-Women are affected more often than men, and for these reasons, shoes are often considered a contributor to metatarsus primus varus, hallux valgus, and bunions.
+Women are affected more often than men, and for these reasons, shoes are often considered a contributor to Metatarsus Adductus, Pigeon Toed, hallux valgus, and bunions.
 However, genetics are also considered as a possible cause.

 Problems related to metatarsus primus varus and bunions develop over time and do not generally get better without treatment.

 In the initial treatment of bunions, the aim is to address the pain and swelling related to it.

 They do not, however, correct the metatarsus primus varus or hallux valgus problems.

 Non-operative management of metatarsus varus or hallux valgus deformity will not produce deformity correction but can relieve its symptoms.

 Non-surgical care should especially be considered in patients with general hypermobility, ligamentous laxity, or neuromuscular disorders because of the high recurrence rate, and of course in the presence of absolute contraindications to surgical correction like a relevant peripheral arterial vessel disease, or relative contraindications like diabetes or smoking A non-symptomatic mild hallux valgus should be checked periodically, both clinically and radiologically to evaluate the progression of the deformity.

 Non-operative treatment includes footwear modification such as accommodating shoes with a wide toe-box, padding over the medial eminence, and adjustments to the shoe, night splints, or physical therapy and insoles.

 A study reported on the use of botulinum toxin type A in hallux valgus deformity with reduction of pain for up to six months, as well as improved HVA and disability scores.